 Previously, I created a piece of mosaic wall decor but have since retired this piece since it no longer matches my living room.
 Using this mosaic method, I gave my plain, Parsons coffee table an update along with some Rub n Buff to add a metallic vibe.
-Sure, buying a new coffee table would’ve been easier, but it would’ve been boring.
-Learn how to do it after the jump.
+Sure, buying a new coffee table would've been easier, but it would've been boring.

 The before shot of the table really isn’t necessary.
 It was just a basic, black Parsons table I picked up from some cheap store.
 No decoration or detail to it.
 I’d bought this table long ago, so it didn’t play a part in my living room makeover originally.

 I chose a mosaic design, as it coordinates with some of the other decor in my living room that’s Moroccan/Arabesque.
 I wanted a circular pattern to offset the angular energy of all the lines and corners in the room.
 I seek balance in my decor and find this to be a great approach.
 The infinity sign was perfect because of its shape, symbolism, and symmetry.
 I chose a pearly paper and silver for the background color to complement the cool, airy vibe in the room.
 I also love using metallics to create a sense of richness.